 - They are safe - A poly farrowing hut provides a safe shelter for a sow in her time of need.
 The poly huts are small enough that she can feel protected on all sides.
 The poly farrowing huts are also double skinned giving a thermal break for insulation.
 They also come with provisions for tie-down pegs to keep the huts in place.
 In nature she would build a nest for her and her piglets, and according to aging-naturally.com she could stay there for up to 8 weeks.
 A farrowing hut makes a great artificial nest for her to nurse her young in a protected environment.

-- They are portable - The ability to move a poly farrowing hut is one of its best features.
+- Like all of the Coerco Poly Livestock Products, They are portable - The ability to move a poly farrowing hut is one of its best features.
 The poly farrowing huts have a lifting bar and removable/fold-away poly fender.
 They are quick to assemble.
 After piglets are weaned these small structures are simple to clean out and quick and easy to rotate to a new location.
 Simply remove their hay ( or whatever bedding you are using), move the hut with the lifting handles and lifting bar, and place new bedding inside for the next sow.
 This way you can keep your free range environment lush and varied for these intelligent animals.